cschladetsch/Dekuple/Readme.md

 There are Readme's in each substantial sub-folder that describes each component in more detail.

+## Unity Package

+This repo is designed to be used as a Untiy3d `Package`.
+However, there are also `Dekuple.{sln,proj}` available so it can be opened in *VisualStudio* independantly.
+This results in these files being in the Unity3d package, even though they are unused.
+They hence also have .meta files.

+Do not delete these or their .meta files.

 ### Dependancies

 This library uses the external [CoLib](http://www.github.com) and [Flow](https://www.github.com/cschladetsch/Flow) libraries.
 These are added as git sub-modules.